kushaldas/pym/docs/looping.rst

 range() function
 ================

-range() is a buitin function.
+range() is a built-in function.
 From the help document

 ::